Corbin Carroll Preview, Player Props: Diamondbacks vs. Dodgers

-On Tuesday, Corbin Carroll (.475 on-base percentage in past 10 games, 112 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+On Wednesday, Corbin Carroll (.525 on-base percentage in past 10 games, 161 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Ryan Pepiot.
 First pitch is at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Dodgers.
+In his last game, he had two hits (going 2-for-4 with a home run and an RBI) against the Dodgers.

 Corbin Carroll Game Info & Props vs. the Dodgers